Start by sending your landlord a free demand letter.Write Demand Letter

-In New York City, you have free access to 2 major potential remedies that you could go for if you are hesitant to start a lawsuit.
+In New York, you have free access to 2 major potential remedies that you could go for if you are hesitant to start a lawsuit.

 Online Dispute Resolution (ODR)

-ODR is a free service offered in the city of New York by the court.
+ODR is a free service offered in many New York courts.

 24/7 Service in which negotiation and conversation can happen between the parties to come to a mutual agreement without having to go to court

 A court-assigned mediator can join the conversation to help with the mediation process

 Bring all your evidence and work through the conflict with the other party and a mediator

 Mediation is usually a much faster and cheaper method to resolve your issues with another party